 During construction, surface water and sediment may be monitored to verify these media are not adversely impacted by the remediation activities.

 The capped or backfilled areas will be re-vegetated using a seed mix of species native to New Jersey.
-For areas on the GSNWR, to the extent practicable and consistent with engineering best practices, restoration will align with the 2014 GSNWR CCP and will be conducted in consultation with USFWS.
+All activity on the GSNWR will be coordinated with USFWS through the GSNWR Manager to ensure the remedy complies with ARARs relating to management of the GSNWR and the wilderness area, as well as the 2014 GSNWR CCP.

-Additional Assumptions for the Selected Area
+Additional Assumptions for the Selected Area and GSNWR Wilderness Area

-The depth of the excavation of the Selected Area has been estimated to be between 2 and 4 feet bgs.
+The depth of the excavation of the Selected Area and the GSNWR Wilderness Area has been estimated to be between 2 and 4 feet bgs.
 The actual depth will be determined during the remedial design.

-After excavation and off-Site disposal, the Selected Area will be backfilled with clean fill and topsoil to the original grades and then re-vegetated.
+After excavation and off-Site disposal, the Selected Area and GSNWR Wilderness Area will be backfilled with clean fill and topsoil to the original grades and then re-vegetated.

-Additional Assumptions for the APCs
+Additional Assumptions for the APCs and Surface Debris Area

 Alternative 4a Additional Assumptions

-Under Alternative 4a, APCs will be capped using a protective cap; the potential cap components are presented in Table 6-5.
+Under Alternative 4a, APCs will be capped using a protective cap; waste material on the Surface Debris Area will be consolidated and capped; the potential cap components are presented in Table 6-5.

 For capping APCs located in the flood hazard area under Alternative 4a (including APCs POI-9, POI-14, SS-109, and SS-118, totaling approximately 4 acres), it is assumed the APC areas will be excavated to 3 feet bgs (equating to approximately 19,300 cyd) prior to capping so that the construction of the protective cap (approximately 3-feet thick) does not reduce the flood storage capacity in the flood hazard area as a result of its construction.